igorocampos/WPFCalc/README.md

 }
 ```

+## Porting to .NET 6.0
+As of 2022-10-07 this project has been updated to the latest LTS version of .NET, compiled and tested using Visual Studio 2022.

 ## Porting to .NET Core 3.0
 ~~For now, Visual Studio 2019 only supports the WPF Designer in .NET Framework projects.
 I have the intention to port this project as soon as Visual Studio starts to support WPF Designer in .NET Core.
 However, if you wish to do it sooner, there is a workaround explained [here](https://docs.microsoft.com/en-us/dotnet/core/porting/wpf#wpf-designer).~~